gmoddev/gargantuan/README.md

 License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.

+This fork retains the licensing and applicable copyright notices of the upstream Gargantuan source from which it was derived.

 ## Legal Notice

+This repository is an independently maintained fork of Gargantuan.

-Gargantuan is an independent open-source game engine created and maintained by godmothersfire, who represents Team Fireworks.
+The original Gargantuan project was created and is maintained by Team Fireworks.
+This fork is not maintained, authorized, or endorsed by Team Fireworks, and changes made here should not be attributed to the upstream maintainers.

-Gargantuan is an independent project and is NOT affiliated with, authorized by, endorsed by, or in any way officially connected with Roblox Corporation.
+Gargantuan and this fork are independent projects and are NOT affiliated with, authorized by, endorsed by, or in any way officially connected with Roblox Corporation.
 "Roblox" is a registered trademark of Roblox Corporation.

-No reverse engineering, decompilation, or extraction of proprietary binaries, source code, or assets belonging to Roblox Corporation was performed or utilized in developing Gargantuan.
-Gargantuan is built from scratch.
+No reverse engineering, decompilation, or extraction of proprietary binaries, source code, or assets belonging to Roblox Corporation is represented as part of this fork.
+The engine implementation is based on independently implemented runtime and API concepts intended for developer familiarity and interoperability.

-API features such as Instances and data types are implemented solely for developer familiarity, platform portability, and software interoperability under applicable fair use law including but not limited to the Copyright Act of 1976, 17 U.S.C. § 107.